 There are plenty of reasons why an invoice can be flagged.
 For example, an impatient vendor may submit an overdue invoice twice and change the invoice number.
 Maybe the supplier switched bank accounts but forgot to notify you.
 Or perhaps he didn’t, and instead someone is trying to impersonate the supplier to siphon off the payable amount due.

-Such fraud attacks have risen during the pandemic as working from home disrupted many AP processes and forced dispersed teams or skeleton staff to complete invoice processing remotely.
+The rate of such fraud attacks rose during the pandemic as working from home disrupted many AP processes and forced dispersed teams or skeleton staff to complete invoice processing remotely.
 With an automated, intelligent validation process, you drastically reduce exposure to fraud and errors.

 Only when the software has determined that all details match and are correct will the system automatically route the invoice to the right recipient for final review and approval.